We sell Ready-MIx Tuckpointing Lime Putty! Just open the lid and you can use straight away!

 Can Ready-Mix Lime Putty be used as a Mortar?

-However you can add a little bit of sand and cement (however as mentioned elsewhere cement being impermiable prevents buildings breathing and may end up in cracks through brick and stone instead of just through the joints as cement is harder or as hard as the material it bonds together) than if you choose when used as mortar if structural integrity is more critical for very worn or very deep joints or cracks below 10mm deep but not usually for surface application as Tuckpointed Joints using Lime Putty are usually 10mm deep.
+However you can add a little bit of sand (maybe cement - however as mentioned elsewhere cement being impermiable prevents buildings breathing and may end up in cracks through brick and stone instead of just through the joints as cement is harder or as hard as the material it bonds together) than if you choose when used as mortar if structural integrity is more critical for very worn or very deep joints or cracks below 10mm deep but not usually for surface application as Tuckpointed Joints using Lime Putty are usually less than 10mm deep.

 Tips on applying Tuckpointing with Lime Putty